 HYPERBOLE doesn’t have subtitles, unfortunately, but they do put out interesting videos.
 Their Frag Eine… series is excellent.
 They allow internet users to ask people who’ve had interesting life experiences questions.
 Two of my favorites were a young man with schizophrenia and a criminal psychologist.

 If you like the Middleground and/or Spectrum series from Jubilee, you might enjoy 13 Fragen from ZDF.
 They take people on opposite sides of an issue and see if they can find common ground.
-My favorite episode was (surprise, surprise) on veganism.

 Browser Ballett does absurd, topical skits on politics and social issues.